finos/rune-dsl/documentation/documentation.rst

  type Offset extends Period:
     dayType DayTypeEnum (0..1)

-.. note:: For clarity purposes, the documentation snippets omit the synonyms and definitions that are associated with the classes and attributes, unless the purpose of the snippet it to highlight some of those features.
+.. note:: For clarity purposes, the documentation snippets omit the synonyms and definitions that are associated with the classes and attributes, unless the purpose of the snippet is to highlight some of those features.

 Enumeration and Enumeration Value